 There is also a view that Beijing has been holding off economic adjustment policies until after August this year in order to keep social stability in the run up to the Olympic Games.
 The aim is to show the countryÆs economic achievement and prosperity.
 This is nonsense.
 Evidence since 2004 has shown that Beijing had been quick to take economic cooling measures as soon as it feels economic growth might have been overheated.

 The latest round of tightening measures saw six interest rate hikes and 10 bank reserve requirement ratio hikes throughout 2007, with the severity of the tightening increasing towards the end of 2007.
 The central bank has hiked the bank reserve requirement ratio five times so far this year, taking the ratio to a record high of 17.5%.

-Other concerns such as declining corporate profits, the collapse of A-share prices, a property bubble and unclear macroeconomic policies are valid, but should not be exaggerated.
+There are other, more relevant, economic fundamental factors affecting the China's economic and financial outlook this year, including a decline in corporate profits, the collapse of A-share prices, a property bubble and unclear macroeconomic policy steering the country through the global slowdown.
+These concerns are valid, but they should not be exaggerated.

 ChinaÆs overall industrial profit growth slowed to 21% in the first five months of this year from 43% in the same period last year.
 This sharp drop has mainly been driven by the profit slump in the oil refining and utility sectors, which account for an average 15% of ChinaÆs total industrial profits since 2004.
 These two sectors have reported heavy losses recently due to surging input costs (notably for oil) and government controls that bar them from raising output prices.
 Recent electricity and fuel price hikes by Beijing (as well as future price liberalisation) should offer some relief to these sectors, but the near-term outlook remains poor.
 Excluding the oil and utility sectors, industrial profit growth actually rose slightly to 27% year-on-year in the January-May period from 25% last year.